Mitch Skandalakis: Corruption investigation

 Skandalakis, who had returned to county government after his 1998 defeat, became part of a wide-ranging federal investigation into corruption in Fulton County government in April 2000, when the FBI was in investigating payments made to another commissioner.
 A local businessman, George Greene, confessed to having made payments to other officials as well, including Skandalakis and his chief of staff.
 Apparently, from September 1997, Skandalakis was paid $5000 a month in legal fees, $75,000 in total.
 News of the investigation broke in the spring of 2000; by September Skandalakis had sold the family home in Alpharetta, while his family had moved to North Carolina.

-To an FBI agent Skandalakis denied having voted on matters relating to Green or his company, but "had, in fact, voted in favor of a contract to install a video teleconferencing system on which Sable was a subcontractor."
+Skandalakis denied, to a FBI agent, having voted on matters relating to Green or his company, but "had, in fact, voted in favor of a contract to install a video teleconferencing system on which Sable was a subcontractor."
 After a two and a half year investigation, he pled guilty to lying to an FBI agent and was sentenced in 2003 to six months in prison.
-Besides the prison time, Skandalakis was also ordered to pay a $100,000 fine and spend 100 hours in community service.
+He was also ordered to pay a $100,000 fine and spend 100 hours in community service.
 As a result of his conviction, in a unanimous decision by the Georgia Supreme Court in 2005, he was disbarred from practicing law in the state.